'They're Scared': Immigration Fears Exacerbate Migrant Farmworker Shortage

 Farmers from Georgia to California say they have a problem: not enough workers to harvest their crops.

-It's estimated anywhere from half to three-quarters of farm workers are in this country illegally, and some growers say that President Trump's anti-immigrant rhetoric has made a chronic worker shortage even worse.
+It's estimated anywhere from half to three-quarters of farmworkers are in this country illegally, and some growers say that President Trump's anti-immigrant rhetoric has made a chronic worker shortage even worse.

 Johnson Farms' owner, Dean Johnson, 67, says it's just about impossible to find Americans to do this work.
 "We've tried.
 We really have," he says.
 "Sometimes people come out on a day like today and they'll pick one box, and then they're gone.
 They just don't want to do it."